fjro/mnla/README.md

 #an interactive surface
 plotSurface(res, "Pearson", "sigmoid")
 ```

-The project depends on the [nlf package](https://github.com/fjro/nlf) which defines the non-linear functions.

 Despite using parallel processing and C++ the simulations can be compute intensive depending on the parameters used so caution is advised in choosing the parameters for the $estimatePower$ function.